GennadyGS/CubeSharp/CubeSharp.md

 | 60  |
 | 235 |

-Method `BreakdownByDimensions(...)` takes multiple dimension numbers (as array or [range](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges)), so it is possible to create table by multiple dimensions as rows:
+`BreakdownByDimensions(...)` can take multiple dimension numbers (as an array or [range](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges)), so you can create a table by multiple dimensions as rows:

 ```csharp
 // Creates collection of total values for all combinations of customerID and year (including totals)